caesitas-c/cv/_pages/experience.md

 ---
 layout: page
-permalink: /courses/
+permalink: /experience/
-title: courses
+title: experience
 type: teaching
 description: Materials for courses you taught.
 Replace this text with your description.
 nav: true
-nav_order: 3
+nav_order: 2

 ---